Respiratory therapist's first choice!

 Humidification/Vaporization has many health benefits, but is the least effective way to provide aroma because the majority of the mist is water vapor.
 Using a humidifier may produce a nice scent, but has very limited healing capacity since the amount of essential oil is so small.

 Nebulization/Atomization is absolutely the BEST way to provide both aroma and therapeutic healing value with essential oils.
 It does not alter the chemical composition of the oils.
 It breaks down pure essential oil molecules without separation of the mixture.
 It produces a particle size small enough for the lungs and body to absorb them rapidly.

 Its only drawback is expense—it simply costs much more to create a steady pressurized cold air flow than to create heat or rotate a fan.
 However, no method of diffusing is as effective in preserving the natural healing qualities of essential oils.

 Breaking down the oil in its natural state maintains purity and provides the most effective bioavailable therapy to the cells of the human body.
 Nebulization is the only method of diffusion that creates particles small enough to reach the deep part of the lungs.

 A particles depth of penetration into the respiratory tract varies inversely with its size.

 -Particles between 5 and 20 microns will only reach the upper airway: nose, larynx, trachea.

 -Particles between 2 and 5 microns will reach the lower airways.

-Jennifer concludes with, “If all you want to do is provide a pleasant scent to your environment, any diffuser will work fine.
-But if you want to use essential oils for their maximum healing qualities and pure therapeutic benefit, only a Nebulizing diffuser will do the job correctly and effectively.
+“If all you want to do is provide a pleasant scent to your environment, any diffuser will work fine.
+But if you want to use essential oils for their maximum healing qualities and pure therapeutic benefit, only a nebulizing diffuser will do the job correctly and effectively."

 Source: Jennifer Stephens LRRT (Licensed and Registered Respiratory Therapist)